The mastery of various wedding photography lighting techniques is essential to our progression as wedding photographers.

 The LIT book is the most comprehensive wealth of practical lighting information I’ve ever seen.
 Thanks for illuminating the way!

-To help further demystify the process, lighting diagrams and camera gear guides also accompany each photographer.
+To help further demystify the process, lighting diagrams and camera plus wedding photography lighting gear guides also accompany each photographer.
 Whether you’re a new or experienced wedding photographer, you can learn from the detailed explanations in LIT, or simply get inspired to create your own LIT photos during your next shoot.

-If you’re interested in seeing more of the wedding photography lighting technique described here and many others head over to www.lit-book.com.
+If you’re interested in seeing more of the wedding photography lighting techniques described here and many others head over to LIT.

 What are your go-to wedding photography lighting techniques?
 Let us know in the comments below ;-)